The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 Some contracts must be in writing

-Even if a contract is valid it might not be enforceable.
-(Meaning you can’t do anything about it if the other side doesn’t hold up her end of the deal.)
+Even if a contract is valid, it might not be enforceable.
+(Meaning you can’t do anything about it if the other side doesn’t hold up their end of the deal.)

 There are six times a contract must be in writing to be valid: